 I’m cutting back on calories because summer is here.

 And, no, I’m not watching what I eat because I’m getting ready for swimsuit season.
 I avoid swimming pools.
-The reason I avoid swimming pools is because I also avoided chemistry.
+The reason I avoid swimming pools is that I also avoided chemistry.
 There is a chance you can drown in those things!
 Having the best swimming lessons in Brampton location can help to avoid this but still not my thing.

 In my mind, pools have always been large public bathtubs – with small children-and yet intelligent people actually put their heads underwater in large swimming pools.
 I don’t mind using a private swimming pool like the one in my backyard.
 Mine is hygienic and pleasant all year round thanks to our swimming pool heat pumps.
 Other people, not me.
 I know there are chemicals that take care of germs and bacteria, but I just don’t understand chemistry well enough to trust it.
 Well, that and I’ve seen the massive amounts of chemicals dumped in pools and wonder why I’d want to swim in chemicals.
 With this being said, I can see how people can enjoy it though, especially if they don’t think about it too much like I do.
 A friend of mine recently mentioned how she looked into sites like https://www.conexwest.com/shipping-containers-sale, as she is travelling soon and wants to having a pool with her at all times.
 She loves swimming so much, so it doesn’t come as a surprise to me.
 But I won’t be taking up swimming anytime soon.

 All of which takes me to the beach.
 (Oh, please, yes, take me to the beach!
 Preferably, a rocky coastline with cool temperatures.)
 There are no chemicals in the water at the coast and what small children do there is washed out to sea.
 I’m good with everything at the coast-the tides, the surf, the waves-everything except sharks, jellyfish and riptides.